mikecotrone/PhoneFormattingTextfield/README.md

 NOTE: This project in its original state does not support International number support - Only 10 Digit NANP numbers at this point.
 Feel free to fork this project, extend the code base, and then make a pull request if you would like to contribute.

+If you find a bug please open an issues ticket here https://github.com/IntelligentVisibility/PhoneFormattingTextfield/issues.